 We continue to engage with youth workers and youth through email and the Anishinabe Youth Network

-The Sioux Lookout Area Primary Care Team (SLAPCT) is continuing to provide limited health services.
-Many of the services are being supported through Ontario Telemedicine Network (OTN), Personal Computer Video Conferencing (PCVC) and telephone consultation.
-This includes services from our speech language pathologists, kinesiologists, occupational therapists, physiotherapists, dieticians, social workers, mental health specialists and case managers, who are all actively engaged with clients and still taking on new referrals being sent to our team.
+The Sioux Lookout Area Primary Care Team is continuing to provide health services.
+The majority of the services are being supported through the Videoconferencing and Telephone Consultation; this includes services from our Speech Language Pathologist’s, Kinesiologist’s, Occupational Therapist’s, Physiotherapist’s, Dieticians, Social Workers, Mental Health Specialist’s and Case Managers; who are all actively engaged with clients and still taking on new Referrals that are being sent to our team.

-Our nurse practitioners continue to support clients in both the Primary Care Team building at 55 Queen Street and the Northern Appointment Clinic.
-This support is provided either via limited face-to-face services or via telephone consultation.
+Our Nurse Practitioner’s continue to support clients in both the Northern Appointment Clinic and our Primary Care Team building at 55 Queen Street – this support is either via limited face-to-face services or via Telephone Consultation.

 The Client Services Department is operating as usual; however, no visitors will be allowed access to the hostels.
 SLFNHA will be following social distancing guidelines in the hostels, transportation (with a dedicated van for self isolation cases) and food services.